AthanasiosPapazoglou/Duality-Implementation---Linear-Programming/README.md

    Valid for squared problems ( No. of Limitations = No. of Variables )

-   Size of the problem as set by default as 3, you can change it within the code #define N <Size>
+   Size of the problem is set by default as 3, you can change it within the code #define N <Size>